AndrewBrough/vite-plugin-convex-types/README.md

 ## Features

 - ✅ **Automatic Type Generation**: Creates type exports for all tables in your Convex schema
+- ✅ **Pre-configured React Hooks**: Auto-generated hooks that eliminate the need for `.default` syntax
 - ✅ **Function Return Types**: Generates return types for queries and mutations
 - ✅ **Populated Document Types**: Creates types for documents with populated relations
 - ✅ **Hot Reload**: Regenerates types when your schema or functions change